Feast Without Worry: Local restaurants open for Thanksgiving - Toledo City Paper

 Saba’s Bistro

 Inside the Maumee Holiday Inn, Saba’s Bistro will be serving a special Thanksgiving feast.
-Starting at noon, their Thanksgiving Day special menu includes homemade dishes such as applesauce, coleslaw, Mac and cheese, Swedish meatballs and so much more.
+Starting at noon, their Thanksgiving Day special menu includes homemade dishes such as carved prime rib or beef, mashed potatoes and gravy, mac and cheese, Swedish meatballs and so much more.
 Plan a Thanksgiving feast for the entire family by making reservations today.
-Call 419-262-0081.
+Call 419-283-4864.

 The Garden at Brandywine Country Club

 Another feast, with food you can’t beat.
-The Garden is featuring many great dishes at their buffet, with traditional desserts like pumpkin pie and cheesecake.
-As ham, turkey, chicken fingers and salmon are their main dishes, this buffet brings a variety of foods to the table from 10:30 a.m. to 12 p.m. then again at 1 p.m. to 3 p.m.
+The Garden is featuring many great dishes at their dinner, with traditional desserts like pumpkin pie and cheesecake.
+As ham, turkey, chicken fingers and salmon are their main dishes, this dinner brings a variety of foods to the table from 11:00 a.m. to 1 p.m. then again at 2:30 p.m. to 4:30 p.m.
+For Reservations, call 419-865-2393. https://www.brandywinecc.com/restaurant

 Whitehouse Inn